Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 * The organization name is now persistently shown in the breadcrumbs at the top of *Teams*, *Users*, and other views under the organization menu.
 * The date range filter on the *Usage Report History* view may now be applied to the date reported or the reporting period of the file.
 * Added the product name and version for which the file was reported as available columns on the *Usage Report History* view.
-* Added support for Axway license products to be shown on the organzation *Overview* view.
+* Added support for Axway license products to be shown on the organization *Overview* view.
 * Improved table sorting for undefined or empty values.

 __Fixed issue__